Massey Sahib: Finance

 In 1980, Pradip Krishen won the first prize in a script-writing competition organised by the National Film Development Corporation (NFDC).
 This encouraged him to make the film, which would be produced by NFDC.
-The budget for the film which was approved by NFDC was Rs 9.2 lakh, which was meagre for a period film.
+The budget for the film, which was approved by NFDC was Rs 9.2 lakh, which was meagre for a period film.
 Nevertheless, Krishen went ahead with the project.

 Casting

 Originally, Siddhartha Basu was supposed to play the lead, and a sample scene was shot with him.
 Then Basu went abroad and Krishen chose Raghubir Yadav, at that time an unknown young theatre actor.
 NFDC urged Krishen to get "known names" for the cast, but Krishen stuck to his choices, using theatre actors from Delhi, as well as debutante Arundhati Roy.
-The choice of Yadav for the lead turned to be doubly beneficial.
+The choice of Yadav for the lead turned out to be doubly beneficial.
 Not only would Yadav's performance win him accolades, but his knowledge of Hindi and its dialects came in handy in evolving the dialogue for the film.

 Shooting

 The film was shot on location in and around Pachmarhi in Madhya Pradesh, during the winter of 1982–83.
-In an interview, Raghubir Yadav said that he was very nervous about facing the camera for the first time, but was reassured by Barry John, with whom had worked on the stage.
+In an interview, Raghubir Yadav said that he was very nervous about facing the camera for the first time, but was reassured by Barry John, with whom he had worked on the stage.
 He added, "Till we reached Pachmarhi for the shoot, I was not clear how I would play this complex character.
 One week before the shooting I saw an old man on the road in an outfit similar to what Massey was expected to wear.
 He seemed to belong to that era.
 I followed his mannerisms."